wp4032/partcl_challenge/README.md

 Welcome to the par.tcl 2026 ML Sys intern challenge!
 Your task is to solve a placement problem involving standard cells (small blocks) and macros (large blocks).
 The **primary goal is to minimize overlap** between blocks.
 Wirelength is also evaluated, but **overlap is the dominant objective**.
 A valid placement must eventually ensure no blocks overlap, but we will judge solutions by how effectively you reduce overlap and, secondarily, how well you handle wirelength.

 The deadline is when all intern slots for summer 2026 are filled.
+We will review submissions every Saturday until all of our slots are filled.

 ## Problem Statement